1/ The Mucosal Immune System of the pig and the sheep.

 Aim

-of an affordable and easy performable serological screening method for detection of C. suis and Cp. abortus specific antibodies in pigs.
+a/ Development and validation of an affordable and easy performable serological screening method for detection of C. suis and Cp. abortus specific antibodies in pigs.

 b/ Implementation of :